-We maintain several confocal microscopes, a super resolution live cell imaging microscope, 2 electron microscopes, and sample preparation labs.
+We maintain several confocal microscopes, 2 super resolution live cell imaging microscopes, 2 electron microscopes, and sample preparation labs.

 - light microscopy